 Rolling back the driver may solve the problem.
-If you have installed an update for your driver or Microsoft provided the driver update, you can rollback the driver to an earlier state to reinstate.
-This solution will only work if the driver received any update before time, otherwise, you will find the option grayed out.
+If you have installed an update for your driver or Microsoft provided the driver update, you can roll back the driver to an earlier state to reinstate it.
+This solution will only work if the driver receives any update before time; otherwise, you will find the option grayed out.

 3] Install the driver in compatibility mode

 Downloading the latest driver from the device vendor’s website and installing it might fix the error.
 If that doesn’t work, you can try installing the downloaded driver in compatibility mode.
 Here’s how:

 - Right-click the driver setup file and select Properties.

 - Check the Run this program in Compatibility mode box

 - Choose your operating system from the drop-down list.

 You can now go ahead and install the driver.
 The driver should install without any errors.

 Run the Windows Update Troubleshooter and see if that helps.

 Microsoft offers a troubleshooting utility that provides a user interface for hiding and showing Windows Updates for particular drivers.
 The tool will not eradicate the issue fully but will block the update from Windows Update to prevent the bits from re-downloading and re-installing on your device.
 Before blocking the update, follow the instructions below to uninstall the corrupted driver.